Prescribed Fire Management

 - Technical assistance in project design, planning

-- DFPC resources and staff assist state and other agencies with implementation of prescribed fire
+- DFPC resources and staff assist state and other agencies with the implementation of prescribed fire

 Prescribed Fires are Good Fires.